Exabyte-io/documentation/docs/tutorials/dft/kpt-convergence.md

 [Workflows](../../workflows/overview.md) for calculating the Total Energy through [VASP](../../software-directory/modeling/vasp/overview.md) can readily be [imported](../../workflows/actions/copy-bank.md) from the [Workflows Bank](../../workflows/bank.md) into the account-owned [collection](../../accounts/collections.md).
 This workflow can later be [selected](../../jobs-designer/actions-header-menu/select-workflow.md) and added to the [Job being created](../../jobs-designer/workflow-tab.md).

 Thereafter, in order to add k-point convergence as an [Add-on](../../workflows/addons/overview.md) to the total energy calculation workflow, the user should [click the appropriate button](../../workflow-designer/subworkflow-editor/actions-menu.md#insert-add-ons) within the [Subworkflow Editor Interface](../../workflow-designer/subworkflow-editor/overview.md) of [Workflow Designer](../../workflow-designer/overview.md).
 The corresponding "Convergence" option should thus be chosen.
 The parameters contained in the resulting "Convergence" dialog should be set according to the instructions outlined [in this page](../../models/auxiliary-concepts/reciprocal-space/convergence.md).
+For the moment, we shall just accept the default contents of such dialog, and proceed with no further modifications by clicking the bottom `Apply` button.

 At the end of the insertion of the k-point convergence Add-on to the Total Energy Workflow, the user can scroll down to view the extra [units](../../workflows/components/units.md) which have been added for convergence purposes, which are primarily of [Logical type](../../workflows/components/units.md#unit-types).
 The objective of such units is to set up the parameters necessary to progressively increase [k-point density](../../models/auxiliary-concepts/reciprocal-space/sampling.md), and consequently check the corresponding evolution of the total energy difference throughout the study to ensure a sufficiently accurate final convergence.